-- If children appear unwell during the day for example, if they have a temperature, sickness, diarrhoea or pains, particularly in the head or stomach a phone call will be made to the parents/carers informing them their child is unwell. - If a child has a temperature, they are kept cool, by removing top clothing and sponging their heads with cool water, but kept away from draughts. - The child's temperature is taken using a forehead thermometer strip, kept in the first aid box. - If the child's temperature does not go down and is worryingly high, then we may give them Calpol or another similar analgesic, after first obtaining verbal consent from the parent where possible.
+- If children appear unwell during the day for example, if they have a temperature, sickness, diarrhoea or pains, particularly in the head or stomach a phone call will be made to the parents/carers and ask them to collect the child, or to send a known carer to collect the child on their behalf. - If a child has a very high temperature, they are kept cool, by removing top clothing and sponging their heads with cool water, but kept away from draughts. - The child's temperature is taken using a forehead thermometer gun, kept either at reception, in the baby room or BASC entrance. - If the child's temperature does not go down and is worryingly high, then we may give them Calpol or another similar analgesic (although during this time we do not administer Calpol due to COVID), after first obtaining verbal consent from the parent where possible.
 This is to reduce the risk of febrile convulsions, particularly for babies.
-Parents sign the medication record when they collect their child. - In extreme cases of emergency, an ambulance is called and the parent informed. - Parents are asked to take their child to the doctor before returning them to the setting; we can refuse admittance to children who have a temperature, sickness and diarrhoea or a contagious infection or disease. - Where children have been prescribed antibiotics for an infectious illness or complaint, we ask parents to keep them at home for 48 hours before returning to the setting. - After diarrhoea, we ask parents keep children home for 48 hours following the last episode. - Some activities, such as sand and water play, and self-serve snacks where there is a risk of cross-contamination may be suspended for the duration of any outbreak. - We have a list of excludable diseases and current exclusion times.
-The full list is obtainable from - www.hpa.org.uk/webc/HPAwebFile/HPAweb_C/1194947358374 and includes common childhood illnesses such as measles.
+Parents sign the medication record when they collect their child. - In extreme cases of emergency, an ambulance is called, and the parent informed. - Parents are asked to take their child to the doctor before returning them to the setting; we can refuse admittance to children who have a temperature, sickness and diarrhoea or a contagious infection or disease (including any COVID symptoms - a negative PCR test will be needed). - Where children have been prescribed antibiotics for an infectious illness or complaint, we ask parents to keep them at home for 48 hours before returning to the setting. - After diarrhoea, we ask parents keep children home for 48 hours following the last episode. - Some activities, such as sand and water play, and self-serve snacks where there is a risk of cross-contamination may be suspended for the duration of any outbreak. - We have a list of excludable diseases and current exclusion times.
+The full list is obtainable from www.gov.uk/government/publications/health-protection-inschools-and-other-childcare-facilities and includes common childhood illnesses such as measles.